CurtisLeeBolin/avtc/README.md

 avtc
 ====
-avtc is a GPLv2 licensed batch x264/vorbis/matroska transcoder written in python3 that uses libav's avconv.
+avtc is a GPLv2 licensed batch x264/Vorbis/Matroska transcoder written in Python3 that uses Libav's avconv.

 Documentation
 -------------